tmurali2/ECE445Notebook/TrishaMurali_Sep_25_2024.md

 - 0x8C: status register (data valid bits B7, B2 bit depending on old data/new data) -> read data (high or low)

 ### Servo Motor
-- similar to stepper (but also which one are we getting?)
+- similar to stepper (but also which one are we getting?) -- HS-311 is the servo motor we ended up getting

 ### Humidity Sensor
 - Pins: SDA, ADDR, ALERT, SCL, VDD, nRESET, R, VSS